DataBiosphere/terra-billing-profile-manager/README.md

 ```

 ## Tech Stack
 BPM adheres to the [Terra Tech Stack](https://docs.google.com/document/d/1JkTrtaci7EI0TnuR-68zYgTx_mRCNu-u2eV9XhexWTI/edit#heading=h.5z6knaqygr4a).
-See linked document for relevant technology choices and the rationale behind there inclusion in this service.
+See linked document for relevant technology choices and the rationale behind their inclusion in this service.